mghpcc-projects/user_level_slurm_reservations/README.md

 BurstBuffer=(null) Watts=n/a
 ```

+Note that Slurm allows these reservations to temporally overlap due to
+the use of the ```MAINT``` flag during reservation creation.

 When finished, to release a HIL node, specify the ```hil_release```
 command to ```srun(1)``` or ```sbatch(1)```, additionally specifying
 **the HIL reserve reservation name** as the reservation in which to